aws-samples/siem-on-amazon-opensearch-service/docs/serverless.md

-# Deployment to OpenSearch Serverless (Experimantal)
+# Deployment to OpenSearch Serverless (Experimental)
 <!-- markdownlint-disable-file MD033 -->

 [View this page in Japanese (日本語)](serverless_ja.md) | [Back to README](../README.md)